Voice Hoarseness in Princeton and Monroe, NJ

 Dr. Kay will begin by placing a mirror in the back of your throat or using a fiber optic scope attached to a flexible tube to view it.
 He will also take your vital signs and review your symptom history.

 If you’re experiencing voice hoarseness, one visit to Dr. Scott Kay of Princeton Otolaryngology Associates can have you feeling and sounding better.
-To schedule an appointment, contact their Central New Jersey area clinic – serving the communities of Princeton, Plainsboro and other nearby cities.
+To schedule an appointment, contact their Central New Jersey area clinic – serving the communities of Princeton, Monroe, Plainsboro and other nearby cities.